 “The next step to help address climate change is to reduce the energy demands of our buildings.”

-Although new builds are on her research agenda, Cruickshank will spend about three-quarters of her time on retrofitting older buildings.
+Although new builds are part of her research, Cruickshank spends about three-quarters of her time retrofitting older buildings.

-There are about 14 million private dwellings in Canada and roughly 70 per cent of these houses, apartments and condos are at least 30 years old.
+There are around 14 million private dwellings in Canada and roughly 70 per cent of these houses, apartments and condos are at least 30 years old.

 “They don’t meet the energy efficiency requirements that are prescribed by today’s building codes,” says Carleton’s Cruickshank.